nsinner1/nsinner1.github.io/README.md

 Parameters: a function needs specific information to perform its task (act like variables)

 Arguments: call a function that has parameters, you specify the values it should use in the parentheses that follow its name.

+## Read: 08 - Operators and Loops

+Comparison Operators:
+    Evaluate a situation by comparing one value in the script to what you expect it might be.
+Result will be a Boolean

+    + "==" is equal to
+    + "!=" is not equal to
+    + "===" strict equal to
+    + "!==" strict not equal to
+    + ">" greater then
+    + "<" less then
+    + ">=" greater than or equal to
+    + "<=" less than or equal to

+Logical Operators:
+    Comparison operators usually return single values of true or false.
+Logical operators allow you to compare the results of more than one comparison operator.

+    + "&&" logical and
+    + "||" logical or
+    + "!" logical not

+Loops:
+    Looks check a condition.

+    + For: uses a counter as a condition
+    + While
+    + Do while

 ## Cheat sheet
 + ls -l:	list with long format - show permissions